openhab/openhabian/docs/openhabian-amanda.md

 -----------------------------------
 First and foremost: read up on and understand some of the basic Amanda concepts over at http://www.amanda.org.
 That's not a mandatory step but it will probably help you understand a couple of things better.
-The world of UNIX and backup IS complex and in the end, there's no way to hide that from a user.
+The world of UNIX and backup IS complex and in the end, there's no way to fully hide that from a user.
-Here's a couple of those concepts, but don't blame me if they're not comprehensive.
+Here's a couple of those concepts, but this cannot be a comprehensive list.
 I cannot understand the system for you, that's something you have to accomplish on your own.
 Read and understand the Amanda docs.

-Amanda was originally built to use magnetic tape changer libraries as backup storage in professional data center installations.
-It can operate multiple tape drives in parallel, and the tapes used to be commonly stored in a 'shelf number' inside the tape library cabinet which are called 'slots' because that's what they are.
+It's helpful to know that Amanda was originally built to use magnetic tape changer libraries as backup storage in professional data center installations.
+It can operate multiple tape drives in parallel, and the tapes used to be commonly stored in what's called a 'slot' inside the tape library cabinet.
-The tapecycle is how long your storage capacity will last until Amanda starts to overwrite old backups.
-It depends on the number of tapes you use and the frequency you run backups at.
-If you have got 14 tapes in rotation and backup once a day, your tapecycle is 14 days.
-If you just run backups every second day, your tapecycle is 28 days.
-The tapecycle effectively is the backward looking timeframe that is available for you to restore your system state to.
-Amanda will run a 'level 0' dump (that means to backup EVERYTHING) once in a tapecycle and will run 'level 1' dumps for the rest of the time (that means to only backup files that have CHANGED since the last level 0 dump was done, also called a 'incremental' backup).
+The default dumpcycle for a openHABian install is 2 weeks.
+Amanda will run a 'level 0' dump (that means to backup EVERYTHING) once in a dumpcycle and will run 'level 1' dumps for the rest of the time (that means to only backup files that have CHANGED since the last level 0 dump was done, also called an 'incremental' backup).
+The number of tapes and their capacity (both of which are sort of artificially set when you store to a filesystem) determines how long your storage capacity will last until Amanda starts to overwrite old backups.
 Typically, for a backup system to use this methodology, you need the amount of storage to be 2-3 times as large as the amount of data to be backed up.
-A tape also has a maximum capacity.
-By entering the total size of the storage area when queried during installation, installation routine will compute the maximum amount of data that Amanda will store into each tape subdirectory as
-(storage size) / tapecycle.
+By asking you to enter the total size of the storage area and tapecycle (= the number of slots/'tapes' in rotation during installation, the Amanda installation routine will compute the maximum amount of data that Amanda will store into each tape subdirectory as (storage size) / (number of tapes).
 The ability to backup to a directory was added later, but the 'slot' and 'tape' concepts were kept.
 That's why here, as a deployment inside openHABian, we will have 'virtual' tapes and slots which are implemented as subdirectories (one for each 'tape') and filesystem links (two by default config, drive0 and drive1) to point to a virtual tape.
 If you have the drive1 link